I was looking back at my notes on how to start on YouTube from a couple years ago and thought it would be useful to review a couple points.

 Ask for a fixed amount of likes at the beginning of every video.
 Having this as text in the lower third works great as well.

 Feature favorite comments from recent videos at the end of each video.
-Even better, favorite and pin comments in all your videos.
+Even better, favorite and pin comments on all your videos.

 General YouTube Partnership

-100,000 subscribers is the threshold for checkmark verification.
-Lower amounts are possible if you attend YouTube partner events and show a commitment to building your channel.
+A 100,000 subscriber milestone is the threshold for checkmark verification.
+Lower amounts are possible if you attend YouTube partner events and commit to building your channel.

-Copyrighted music and directly taking video from others without transformative work are the easiest ways to get your channel in trouble.
+Copyrighted music and directly taking videos from others without transformative work are the easiest ways to get your channel in trouble.

 Partner channels with above 15,000 watch time hours in the last 90 days are eligible to email the YouTube support teams directly by selecting Contact us for answers to questions and help with problems.